nya3jp/tast/docs/writing_tests.md

 naming conventions], and [acronyms should be fully capitalized].
 Test names are automatically derived and usually shouldn't be specified.

-A local test named `example.MyTest` would be placed in a file named `local/tests/example/my_test.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following:
+A local test named `ui.MyTest` would be placed in a file named `src/chromiumos/tast/local/bundles/cros/ui/my_test.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following:

 ```go
 // Copyright 2017 The Chromium OS Authors.
 All rights reserved.